KiandaBPM/docs/content/docs/platform/rules/users/_index.md

 There are four types of User rules as follows:

-- **Get user property** - this rule is used to get data from a selected user profile.
+- **Get user property** - this rule allows you to retrieve user profile properties like email, department and so on for a current user, or a user defined via a user picker field, and map these properties for use in form logic.

-- **Lookup user by property** - this rule is used to look up a user by attribute, for example email address.
+- **Lookup user by property** - this rule allows you to find users, groups or partner accounts based on input filters.

-- **Invite partner** - this rule sends an invitation to a contact in a partner organisation for them to access a shared process.
+- **Invite partner** - this rule sends an invitation to a contact in a partner organization for them to access a shared process.

-- **Update user property** - this rule is used to update a property in a user profile.
+- **Update user property** - this rule allows you to update user profile properties in a dynamic way.